ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The authentication credential CRED\_R specified by the message field ID\_CRED\_R is AUTH\_CRED\_C.

-* The EAD\_2 field MUST include an EAD item that specifies the access token issued to C and bound to AUTH\_CRED\_C, if and only if C does not specify the access token in an EAD item within the EAD\_4 field of the later EDHOC message\_4 in the same EDHOC session.

-  Note that, in this case, C specifies the access token before RS is authenticated, since C will not gain knowledge of the identity of RS until having verified EDHOC message_3.
-In particular, in the case of a group-audience, when there may be multiple legitimate resource servers, C does not yet know which member of the group-audience it communicates with (if any).

-  RS MUST verify that the access token specified in the EAD item is valid.
-The validation follows the procedure specified in {{rs-c}}.
-If such validation fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}) and it MUST abort the EDHOC session.

-  Editor's note: Instead of ERR\_CODE = 1, consider using ERR\_CODE = 3 "Access Denied"  defined in draft-ietf-lake-authz

 ### EDHOC message\_3

 The processing of EDHOC message\_3 is as specified in {{Section 5.4 of RFC9528}}, with the following additions: